risacker/AboutMe/README.md

 # AboutMe
-This is AboutMe app built in Kotlin.
+This is a AboutMe app built in Kotlin.

 # Output